 Hi every one, it’s your Uncle Dale.

 Well, the moratorium is over (edit-well that dates when I wrote this!).
-It is time again for students or those you mentor who should be attempting certification to, in equal parts, avoid eye contact in case you ask them their testing goals and/or try to extract from you a guarantee that they WILL pass the certification test on their first attempt.
+It is time again for students or those you mentor who should be attempting certification to, in equal parts, avoid eye contact with you in case you may be tempted to ask them their testing goals and/or try to extract from you a guarantee that they WILL pass the certification test on their first attempt.

 Ahem.
 So, you just walked out of the NIC (or State test or other QA)?

-You will next think “what if I screwed up!”
-Eh, Maybe.
+Next you will think “what if I screwed up!”

 Your heart will start to pound and your palms will sweat and you will tell yourself, “I will just not think about it until I get the results.”